MagaluCloud/magalu/mgc/cli/docs/virtual-machine/instances/help.md

       --debug                    Display detailed log information at the debug level --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the ouput format.
-Use '--output=help' to know more details. (default "yaml") --raw                      Output raw data, without any formatting or coloring
+Use '--output=help' to know more details. (default "yaml") -r, --raw                      Output raw data, without any formatting or coloring
 ```